Last Updated on December 13, 2022 by Chris and Lindsay

-The best way to make money on the road is to take your job with you.
+The best way to make money on the road as a digital nomad is to take your job with you.
 While not all jobs are suited for this, there are many that are.

 Especially in the age of COVID, where many employers have experimented with virtual workspaces, it is now easier than ever to pitch your boss on the idea of letting you work from the road.
 In fact, several large companies have committed to keeping work-from-home the standard.

 Of course, the more indispensable you are to your company the better your chances and options.

 For example, we had a friend we met in Alaska who was one-of-a-kind for his company.
 Instead of quitting, his company let him work as few as 5 hours per week while he traveled through Alaska.
 When he returned to the Lower 48 he committed to working more hours.
 But in all the time he traveled he never worked more than 30 hours per week.

 Plus, if you plan things right you will find that it is quite easy to spend less money on the road than at your current brick and mortar home.
 So you will likely be able to take a pay cut, if necessary, to be able to make your job mobile.

 We have been working as independent contractors for nearly ten years.
 At first, we started consulting and contracting work on the side while we worked full time.
 Eventually, we found we could make enough money moonlighting to support the idea of quitting our full-time jobs.